NisreenFarhoud/Bash-Cheatsheet/README.md

   r-- = 100 = 4
 ```
 Each set of permissions represents a single digit.
-For example, the following command will have the same outcome as above.
+For example, the following commands have the same outcome as above.
 ```
   $ chmod 660 test.txt
   $ ls -l test.txt